 I’ve tried using different kinds of freeze-dried fruit, but the raspberry flavor is my most favorite.
 Also, you may use unsalted dry roasted almonds and add 1/8

 WATCH THE VIDEO BELOW ON HOW TO MAKE THIS “NO BAKE RASPBERRY ALMOND COCONUT BITES” RECIPE

 Also, you can watch this recipe video on my YouTube channel HERE.
 If you enjoyed this video give me a big thumbs up, and don’t forget to SUBSCRIBE to my YouTube channel, be sure to click the Bell icon so you can be the first to know of a new video release!

 These No Bake Raspberry Almond Coconut Bites will satisfy anyone’s sweet tooth!
-They are chewy, tasty and loaded with nuts and freeze-dried raspberries that just blends so well together.
+They are chewy, tasty and loaded with nuts and freeze-dried raspberries that just blend so well together.
 They are a quicker and healthier granola bar.
 And aren’t they cute, too?
-I cannot express how much they’ve helped sustain me during those time.
-I love these!
-I really recommend you give it a try if you’re frequently on the go!
-You will fall in love with these bites from the first one you pop in your mouth.
-Enjoy!

 - ½ cup – unsweetened coconut flakes